 Asian hornet - Vespa velutina

-Not yet present in GB, but it is considered likely to arrive soon.
-The places it is most likely to be found are in southern parts of England (it may be able to cross the channel from France) or goods among which it could be accidentally imported (such as soil with imported pot plants, cut flowers, fruit and timber).
+The National Bee Unit has confirmed a sighting of the Asian hornet in the Tetbury area of Gloucestershire in September 2016 - the first time the hornet has been discovered in the UK.
+The places it is most likely to be found are in southern parts of England or goods among which it could be accidentally imported (such as soil with imported pot plants, cut flowers, fruit and timber).
 Active months between April and November (peak August/September).
-Inactive over the winter, so the most likely time to see this species will be early next year.
+Inactive over the winter.

 Do not under any circumstances disturb or provoke an active hornets’ nest.